markd2/MarkDnD/ReptileGod/temple-handouts/t-14-torture-chamber.md

 disposal has now been outrageously defiled.
 It is here that **Derek Desleigh** does much of his dirty work.

-Misha and Abramo also use the devices as a means of coaxing information from reluctant citizens before they have been converted.
+Misha and **Maneer Ecords** also use the devices as a means of coaxing information from reluctant citizens before they have been converted.

+The door to the south has **Maneer Ecords** on a nameplate, like the Misha Devi door downstairs that Muiri saw.